 • Spaces with hot and cold spots.

-ENERGY STAR also suggests using mini-splits in residences with atypical challenges, including:
+ENERGY STAR also recommends having mini-splits in residences with special challenges, like:

-• Costly central heat, either due to high fuel expenses or reduced efficiency.
+• Pricey central heat, either due to high fuel expenses or low efficiency.

 In comparison to more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also enjoy precise control over temps from room to room, thanks to zoned mini-split technology.
+You’ll also have precise control over temps from room to room, due to zoned mini-split technology.

 Our Pros Can Take Care of All Your Mini-Split Installation Needs

-From helping you choose the ideal model to expertly installing it, our specialists at All Weather Heating & Air Conditioning Inc can take care of all your mini-split installation needs.
-Call us at 256-801-4701 today to learn how a mini-split system can make your home cozier and to get your free estimate!
+From helping you select the right model to knowledgeably installing it, our pros at All Weather Heating & Air Conditioning Inc can take care of all your mini-split installation needs.
+Give us a call at 256-801-4701 today to discover how a mini-split system can make your residence more comfortable and to receive your free estimate!